 Who are Interactive Brokers?

-Interactive Brokers is the largest online trading platform in the U.S. as calculated by volume of daily average revenue trades.
-They provide their services to both retail investors and professional traders on over 135 market destinations across the globe.
+Interactive Brokers is one of the largest online trading platforms in the U.S., as calculated by the volume of daily average revenue trades.
+They provide their services to both retail investors and professional traders on over 150 market destinations across the globe.

-Interactive Brokers is also known by an abbreviation and NASDAQ symbol IBKR.
+Interactive Brokers is also known by its abbreviation and NASDAQ symbol, IBKR.

 Who Owns Interactive Brokers?